kolkhis/prolug-coursework/unit3_worksheet.md

       ```bash
       journalctl -p 3 -xb
       ```
+        * `-p 3`: Show only logs with the given priority.
+            * In this case, only messages with an error level of 3 or higher (critical errors)
-        * `-x`: Add explanatory help texts from the message catalog.
+        * `-x`: Add explanatory help texts about the logs from the "message catalog", which provides possible causes or solutions to certain log messages.
         * `-b`: Show only the latest boot.

 * `mkfs`